Skip to content

 Write command response to a file

-This parameter could be also configured by setting _FWFILE_WRITE environment variable.
+This parameter can also be configured by setting the _FWFILE_WRITE environment variable.

 -hl

-This parameter could be also configured by setting _HLHEADLESS environment variable.
+This parameter can also be configured by setting the HEADLESS_HL environment variable.

 -h